dan-fritchman/fritch.mn/www/klasslive-intro.md

 ## Looking Forward

 KlassLive is open-source for all to use, either directly or as the basis for other work.
 While I welcome contributions via GitHub pull requests, I won't be actively developing KlassLive in the immediate term.
-There's a lot it can offer, and I'll be on my day job [making the chips](https://medium.com/software-makes-hardware).
+While there's a lot more it can offer, I'll be on my day job [making the chips](https://medium.com/software-makes-hardware).
 In my first few months back in the academic world I've also realized some other pressing problems which the KlassLive stack might help - namely, reading and writing.

 Lastly, KlassLive owes thanks to much of the staff and start-up community at London's [Founders Factory](https://foundersfactory.com/), my temporary home away from home from summer 2019, who provided invaluable advice and encouragement, and to the enthusiastic audience at Berlin's 2019 installment of [PyConDE](https://de.pycon.org/).